zoisite-rb/zoisite-rb/guides/source/testing.md

 **DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON <https://guides.rubyonrails.org>.**

-Testing Rails Applications
+Testing Zoisite Applications
 ==========================

-This guide explores how to write tests in Rails.
+This guide explores how to write tests in Zoisite.

 After reading this guide, you will know:

-* Rails testing terminology.
+* Zoisite testing terminology.
 * How to write unit, functional, integration, and system tests for your application.
 * Other popular testing approaches and plugins.